 Contrary to what is assumed, Paul did write at length of the end times in his letters.
 In the introductory section of the book of Hebrews he wrote, “again when he bringeth the first begotten into the world.”
 When we look more closely at the Greek words in this phrase it becomes apparent that Paul was writing of a period of time that would culminate again with the actual presence on earth of Jesus Christ.
 The word for into is the Greek word eis that means motion from the center to a point focusing more on the motion than the point.
 The word bringeth also connotes a time period through which the action takes place.
 The word is used of a flock driven to market or sheepfold.

 The book of Revelation has grasped our attention more so, in part, because of the descriptive and spectacular catastrophic actions of angels.
 It also has grasped our attention because it is last in the present canon scripture.
 But, even today some canons used in eastern churches, do not contain the book of Revelation but conclude with the book of Hebrews.
 Even in the west, the oldest complete Greek manuscript of the bible from the fourth century appropriately places Hebrews after II Thessalonians at the end of Paul’s letters.
-This is not to say that the book of Revelation is without an aspect of truth since even the book of Hebrews speaks of the heaven and earth being shaken again.
+This is not to say that the book of Revelation is without some fragments of truth since even the book of Hebrews speaks of the heaven and earth being shaken again.

 In all of this, we need not be doubtfully confused by the plethora of random interpretations of a book of very questionable overall validity.
 Nor do we need to be intimidated by the book of Revelation because, in the least common denominator, Paul writes that those who believe in his gospel are to be delivered away from the future wrath that will be directed towards unbelief.
 (I Thessalonians 1:10)